NJ Schools Offering CNA Training

 Certified Nursing Aide Training

 The State of New Jersey established this professional program to provide students with the necessary philosophy and care skills to earn certification as a nursing assistant.
-The curriculum comprises of 90 hours of classroom instruction and a practicum.
+The curriculum comprises 90 hours of classroom instruction and a practicum.
 Topics in psychosocial care, data collection, vital signs, disease processes, therapeutic procedures and infection control are covered.
 Ethics, hygiene and nutrition are also discussed.
 A final examination is given to those who qualify for graduation.
 This is equivalent to four college credits.

 Atlantic Cape Community College